 If someone near you has a heart attack, here are two things you want to do right away:

 2. Give the person an aspirin to chew on until the ambulance arrives.
 Not ibuprofen, acetaminophen, or another pain reliever—but an aspirin, which helps to thin the blood.
+Aspirin is a highly effective blood thinner and is a blood clotting treatment.

 Once you’re at the hospital, things will move very quickly.
 Ideally, you want an experienced cardiologist or an emergency room physician who is accustomed to giving clot-busting drugs.
 But if you’re at a rural hospital, any M.D. is better than no M.D., and it’s far less risky to work with someone who’s not your first choice than it is to be transferred when your condition is acute and unstable.